 Intermediate: How about a car-free week?
 Alternatively, you could go car-free for at least half of the car trips you would normally take that are less than 5km.

 Advanced: Don’t drive for any trips under 5km for the month of February.
 Or you could try going the entire month without driving or riding in a car.

 Private vehicles contribute greatly to global warming.
 It’s estimated between 12-20% of total greenhouse gas emissions come from vehicle travel.
 And global warming is harmful for our oceans in many different ways from ocean acidification to increasing temperatures to altering ocean currents.

 And it’s not just the oceans that are directly affected.
 People are too.
-A 2010 Health and Pollution in NZ report estimated that vehicle emissions in Aotearoa contribute to social costs of $934 million and cause 256 premature deaths annually.
+A 2012 Health and Pollution in NZ report estimated that vehicle emissions in Aotearoa contribute to social costs of $4.28 billion per year and cause 1175 premature deaths annually.
 If that’s not a reason to park the car and figure out an alternate way to get to work a few days each week, what is?

 Join Aotearoa’s Bike Challenge

 Haven’t ridden your bike in a while?
 Give it a tune-up!